wp-plugins/cnc-dudamobile-reseller-preview/readme.txt

 = Does this use all the API functions =

-No but that is the intention.
-We are adding payment gateways next and then will be adding account related functionality.
+No but the premium version uses most of them!
+Check it out at